-Arun Court is an alternative 'school' provision.
+Arun Court is an alternative school provision for children with mental health needs.
 Our timetable combines therapy services with educational subject tuition and life skills.
 The setting provides full time education for non-violent young people suffering with mental health and Emotional, Social and Behavioural conditions such as clinical depression, anxiety disorders, school phobia, OCD, eating disorder and body dysmorphia, Post Trauma Conditions, Tourettes, self-esteem disorders.
-We also support students who are transgender, and also those with specific SEN diagnosis that are accompanied by high anxiety such as ASD, PDA and Fetal Alchohol syndrome.
+We also support students who are transgender, and also those with an additional specific SEN diagnosis that are accompanied by high anxiety such as ASD, PDA and Fetal Alchohol syndrome, however we are NOT a specialist ASD or PDA setting.

 Arun Court offers hours of 10:00 - 16:00 / 10:30 - 16:30 plus wrap around care and clubs daily.
 We are classed as alternative education